runtimeverification/kasmer-multiversx/kmxwasm/k-src/lemmas/int-inequalities-lemmas.md

   // b < log2Int(a)
   // iff b + 1 <= log2Int(a)
   // iff 2^(b + 1) <= a
+  // Has tests
   rule B <Int log2IntTotal(A) => 2 ^Int (B +Int 1) <=Int A
       requires 0 <Int A andBool 0 <=Int B andBool B <=Int 1000 // Making sure there is no OOM when computing 2^B [simplification, concrete(B)]
   // Partly covering the case when 1000 < B
+  // Has tests
   rule B <Int log2IntTotal(A) => false
       requires 0 <Int A andBool 0 <=Int B andBool 1000 <Int B
           andBool A <Int 2 ^Int 1002
       [simplification, concrete(B)]

+  // Has tests
   rule A <=Int log2IntTotal(_) => true
       requires A <=Int 0
       [simplification]
+  // Has tests
   rule A <Int log2IntTotal(_) => true
       requires A <Int 0
       [simplification]

+  // Has tests
   rule 0 =/=Int A divIntTotal B => B <=Int A
+      requires 0 <=Int A andBool 0 <Int B [simplification]
+  // Has tests
-      requires 0 <=Int A andBool 0 <Int B [simplification] rule 0 ==Int A divIntTotal B => A <Int B requires 0 <=Int A andBool 0 <Int B [simplification]
+  rule 0 ==Int A divIntTotal B => A <Int B
+      requires 0 <=Int A andBool 0 <Int B [simplification]